-Criminal defense attorney Omar Johansson specializes in the defense of persons accused of state and federal white collar crime, including all types of fraud.
-He has prosecuted and defended over 1000 cases.
+Johansson and Lopez Attorneys specializes in the defense of persons accused of state and federal white collar crime, including all types of fraud.
+We have prosecuted and defended over 1000 cases.

-Financial fraud encompasses several types of “White Collar” crimes.
+Financial fraud encompasses several types of "White Collar" crimes.
 Individuals and organizations often commit financial fraud crimes for personal or business gain.
-Tracing the money ofter explains the gains but the defendant’s version of events is often overlooked.
-You can rely on Omar Johansson to investigate and present your version of events to explain your side of the story — often lacking any such intent to defraud anyone.
+Tracing the money after explains the gains but the defendant's version of events is often overlooked.
+You can rely on Johansson and Lopez to investigate and present your version of events to explain your side of the story --- often lacking any such intent to defraud anyone.
 Fraud in connection with an otherwise legitimately-operated mutual or hedge fund, including, for example, late trading, certain market timing schemes, valuations of net asset values, and other trading practices.

 Check fraud is the forgery, alteration, counterfeiting, or knowing issuance of a check on an account that has been closed or has insufficient funds to cover the amount for which the check was written.

 Credit card fraud is committed by any person who, for the purpose of obtaining anything of value with intent to defraud, uses a credit card that has been revoked, cancelled, reported lost, or stolen.
 Counterfeiting credit cards, using lost or stolen cards, and fraudulently acquiring credit cards through the mail are all common types of credit card fraud.
 As with most white collar crimes, credit card fraud an be a complex legal issue.
 Experienced legal representation can benefit an accused person in many ways, especially if involved early on in the process.
 In addition to representing the accused in court, the right defense attorney may be able to negotiate lesser charges, or perhaps even prevent criminal charges from ever being filed.
 If you know or believe that you are being investigated for credit card fraud, protect your rights with skilled legal representation.